 Normally, when I travel to Atlantic Canada, I dedicate one full day to spend on Grand Manan.
 I always take the very first ferry in the morning and after 2-hour ride I arrive at Grand Manan around 9am.

 It is always foggy in the morning and you have to wait at least an hour for the sun to start burning fog away.
-Every time I visit Grand Manan, the fog start to disappear from the southern tip of the island – Southwest Head.
+Every time I visit Grand Manan, the fog starts to disappear from the southern tip of the island – Southwest Head.
 This is where I always drive after arriving at the island and start my photo exploration from there.

 This year it was no different, except that it took almost 3 hours for the fog to completely disappear.